April 6th, 2021 · 4 min read

 - Workforce education programs allow your employees to earn career-boosting credentials, such as an advanced degree or short-term certificate while continuing to contribute to your organization.

-Track the results of your efforts
+Track the results of your employee development plan

 - Turnover: How frequently are employees leaving your company?

 - Employee engagement: How engaged are your team members?
 The meaning of “engaged” can vary from one business to the next, so be sure to define what it means for your organization.

 - Talent mobility: Are employees moving within your organization?
 Or are they leaving your company for external opportunities?